How to calculate PTH hole and pad diameter sizes according to IPC-7251, IPC-2222 and IPC-2221 standards?

 Levels A, B and C describe the measure of the relative ease of manufacturing.

-Density Level B is used for Moderate Design Producibility.
+Density Level B is used for Moderate Design Productibility.
 It is a Standard Level.
 Level B conditions are suitable for reflow, wave, drag or dip soldering.
 In this case, footprint geometry is ‘Median’.
 This method provides a robust solder attachment conditions.

-Density Level C is used for High Design Producibility.
+Density Level C is used for High Design Productibility.
 It is a Reduced Level.
 Level C is used for the High component density.
 In this case footprint geometry is ‘Minimum’.
 This method is applied to a hand-held and portable appliances.